tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   api_key = os.getenv("QUANDL_API_KEY")
   ```

 * Once stored as a Python variable, the environment variable value can be used for processing.
-In this case, the `QUANDL_API_KEY` is stored as Python variable api_key and then concatenated with the request URL.
+In this case, the `QUANDL_API_KEY` is stored as Python variable api_key, and then concatenated with the request URL.
 The concatenated request URL will then be used to submit a request to the Quandl API.

   ```python
   # Define the base request URL